General Information

 - Is the proposal broad-based and appropriate for public display?

-Each criteria will be ranked on the following grading system:
+Each criterion will be ranked on the following grading system:

 Excellent to outstanding | Good to very good | Satisfactory | Fair to marginal |